section-engineering-education/engineering-education/articles/build-a-restful-api-with-adonisjs/index.md

 status: publish
 published: true
 url: /engineering-education/build-a-restful-api-with-adonisjs/
-title: Build A RESTful API With AdonisJs
+title: Building a RESTful API with Adonis.js
-description: In this tutorial, we will create a RESTful API using AdonisJs.
-In doing so, we will learn basic aspects of AdonisJs.
+description: In this tutorial, we will create a RESTful API using Adonis.js.
+We will cover aspects such as authentication and authorization.
+The tutorial also covers best practices in structuring and building out your HTTPS endpoint and industry-standard responses.
 author: solomon-eseme
-date: 2021-03-01T00:00:00-17:00
+date: 2021-03-03T00:00:00-16:00
-topics: []
+topics: [Node.js]
 excerpt_separator: <!--more-->
 images:
-  - url: /build-a-restful-api-with-adonisjs/hero.jpg
+  - url: /engineering-education/build-a-restful-api-with-adonisjs/hero.jpg
     alt: Buid a restful api with Adonis.js
 ---
 In the ever-changing world of frontend and backend frameworks, learning and building RESTful APIs is a demanding skill for any software engineer.
-AdonisJs allows you to master the skills and knowledge to become a full-stack developer.
+Adonis.js allows you to master the skills and knowledge to become a full-stack developer.
 <!--more-->

-### Build A RESTful API With AdonisJS
+### Introduction
+"A RESTful API uses HTTP requests to exchange data between parties using endpoints (routes).
+These [HTTP requests](https://towardsdatascience.com) include GET, PUT, POST and DELETE."

+We will be showing you how to create a RESTful API with `Adonis.js 5`.
+We will be building an API for a forum.
+We will cover aspects such as authentication and authorization.
+The tutorial also covers best practices in structuring and building out your HTTPS endpoint and industry-standard responses.

+Adonis.js is the [Laravel](https://laravel.com/) of JavaScript and a good grasp of it is a high-demand skill.
+Therefore, learning to build your first REST API with Adonis.js is a game-changer.
+You can read through the [Ultimate Guide to Adonis.js 5](https://masteringbackend.com/posts/adonisjs-tutorial-the-ultimate-guide) to learn more.

 ### Outline
 - Introduction
-- Setting up AdonisJs
+- Setting up Adonis.js
 - Creating Databases
 - Setting up Authorization and Authentication
 - Creating Models